 A magical book by human hand.
 A book as the world does not know it yet!

-Founder and owner of the future and science blog “Utopia Collector”.
+Founder of the future and science blog “Utopiensammlerin”.

 As a keynote speaker, the science journalist is committed to a new understanding of the human work force and successful human-machine cooperation.